oemof/oemof-solph/doc/oemof_solph.rst

 Solph Examples
 --------------

 The following examples are available for solph.
 See section ":ref:`check_installation_label`" to learn how to execute the examples directly.
-Be aware that the CBC solver has to be installed to run the examples (:ref:`solver_label`).
+Be aware that the CBC solver has to be installed to run the examples.
 If you want to use a different solver you can download the examples below and change the solver name manually.

 .. _solph_examples_csv_label: